 Dant Chesser is hoping to keep that seat — one that’s long been held by Democrats even as Republicans have held a majority in statewide seats.

 But she isn’t a shoe-in.
 Libertarian Greg Hertzsch and Republican Scott Hawkins are also vying for the seat.
-Hawkins narrowly lost to Fleming in 2022, after initial results showed him winning.
+Hawkins narrowly lost to Fleming in 2022, after election night results showed him with a 35-vote lead.

 Dant Chesser said she wants to build on the foundation built by Fleming, and before her Democratic Rep. Steve Stemler.